 The importance of soil is not removed from our everyday lives, but goes all the way to our plates.
-“In soil there is a micro-world, which affects the quality of food,” said Sergio Capaldo, veterinarian and founder of La Granda breeders association.
+“In soil there is a micro-world which affects the quality of food,” said Sergio Capaldo, veterinarian and founder of La Granda breeders association.
 “Food is the medium that transfers the micro-world within the soil into human beings… Before we can talk about animals, we first need to talk about soil.
 The quality of milk starts with soil biodiversity.”

 Making good cheese takes more than just pastures and cheesemaking skill; it also demands respect for the health of the soil and its inhabitants.
-“We are looking at farming in the wrong way because focus on speed of production, but we don’t understand that the quality of produce depends on way we treat soil.
+“We are looking at farming in the wrong way because we focus on speed of production, but we don’t understand that the quality of produce depends on way we treat soil.
 We need to talk less about chefs and more about ingredients and raw materials; these are the what make the real difference in the food we eat.“

-The problem is not just compromising the quality of soil, but the paving over and therefore complete loss of fertile soil.
+The problem is not just compromising the quality of soil, but the paving over, and therefore complete loss, of fertile soil.
 “The quality of soil can be restored but the bigger problem is that we are losing fertile soils because we are covering them with buildings,” said Roberto Burdese from Slow Food.
 Frederic Denhez agreed: “Urban sprawl is a major problem in France as in rest of the world… But we are not just losing land, we’re losing the best land for farming, because cities were historically built where the best soils were.”